Hello. My name is Kristen Milstead.

 During this time, I thought I was going crazy.
 I experienced the most intense love and the worst betrayal and psychological pain I have ever felt.
 There was a time I thought he was going to kill me.
 There were also other forms of abuse present in the relationship as well.
 My identity and psyche became nearly unidentifiable even to myself.

 Thank you for taking the time to visit my website.
+Stay strong!

 Kristen Milstead has a Ph.D. in Sociology and specialized her research in criminology, gender and sexual behavior, and sexual assault.
 She is no longer working in academics and now lives in Washington, D.C. where her career focuses on none of those things, but uses her general knowledge of social behavior and numbers.
 She sings in a competitive karaoke league when she has more time, but her first passion is maintaining the blog and helping others who have been in relationships with a narcissist understand what they went through.